jchilds0/chroma-viz/README.md

 https://github.com/user-attachments/assets/2203a13e-ccde-4edd-8170-44f922fc1997

-Chroma Artist can be used to design templates, which can be imported to [Chroma Hub][chroma-hub].
+Chroma Artist can be used to design templates, which can be imported to Chroma Hub.

 - Tree View for creating the heirachy of geometry elements
 - Keyframes for creating animations, by setting a geometry attribute to a value, the value given by the user, or a value of another attribute.
--
+- Import/Export templates and assets to Chroma Hub.

 https://github.com/user-attachments/assets/6b88397d-30d7-447f-b158-35ad6523b273

 ## Disclaimer